-Jacklyn Brickman is a visual artist and educator whose work entangles science fact with fiction to address social and environmental concerns by employing natural objects, processes, and technology.
+Jacklyn Brickman is a visual artist and educator whose work entangles science fact with fiction to address social and environmental concerns by employing natural entities, processes, and technology.
 Her work spans installation, video, and performance, with a special interest in cross-disciplinary collaboration and social engagement.
 Fellowships include The National Academy of Sciences, Chaire arts et sciences, Jentel Foundation, National Endowment for the Arts, and Erb Family Foundation.
-She has exhibited her work in the US, Canada, France, India, and Slovenia.
+She has exhibited her work internationally.
 Brickman resides in Kalamazoo, Michigan, the ancestral and contemporary territory of the Council of the Three Fires – the Ojibwe, the Odawa, and the Potawatomi.
 Indigenous nations of the Great Lakes region are also known as the Anishinaabe.
 She is an Assistant Professor of Kinetic Imaging at Western Michigan University.

 Photo Credit: Rosen-Jones Photography